coder745/josh_website/README.md

 - In order to allow a `git push` to send the updated code to both the master branch and the gh-pages branch, add the following entries to your `~/.git/config` file below the `fetch` entry in the `[remote origin]` section.
   - push = +refs/heads/master:refs/heads/gh-pages
   - push = +refs/heads/master:refs/heads/master

+# To Do
+ * Add other projects
+ * Convert to CSS Grid